 On Wednesday 29th March 2017 we premiered our new film about a programme transforming the education of a generation of children in South Sudan at the Houses of Parliament.
 To find out more about the programme click here.
 The Girls’ Education South Sudan project (GESS) is a DFID funded programme run by Mott MacDonald.

 10th Anniversary BAFTA Dinner

 On Monday 11th September 2017 we celebrate our 10th anniversary with a very special fundraising dinner at BAFTA.
 The evening will bring together 120 distinguished guests to enjoy a three-course gourmet dinner and drinks, in the prestigious BAFTA venue.
 We will have special guest speakers and entertainment, stories of our of our work from around the world, and an exclusive auction raising vital funds for Medical Aid Films.

-In December we invited friends and supporters of Medical Aid Films to an evening of drinks, to celebrate how far we have come since our foundation and look forward to our plans for 2017, our 10th anniversary year.
+In December we invited friends and supporters of Medical Aid Films to an evening of drinks, to celebrate how far we have come since our foundation and look forward to our plans for 2018.

 Evening Screening at the Medicinema, Guy’s and St Thomas’ Hospital.

 On the 2nd of November we hosted a special evening screening of our film on the use of the CRADLE VSA at the wonderful Medicinema in Guy’s and St Thomas’ Hospital.
 To find out more about our work with this novel blood pressure measuring device click here.